LeoLe233/sumiriku-codex-pet/README.md

 # Sumiriku Codex Pet

-Sumiriku is an animated custom pet for the Codex desktop app: an icy blue-and-white fox-wolf with green eyes, snow goggles, a gray jacket, and a fluffy tail.
+Sumiriku is an animated custom pet for the Codex desktop app: an blue-and-white cat with green eyes, goggles, a gray jacket, and a fluffy tail.

 | Idle | Jumping |
 | --- | --- |